RTP África: Programming

+Unlike RTP Internacional, which largely depends on RTP1 and RTP2, RTP África tents to have its own line of programming, depending on its offices in Africa, and, in early years, also relayed programs from the state channels of Lusophone Africa.

 The channels' primetime news program, Repórter África, focus on independent daily news for the five African countries, often the only independent news source in these countries and it has been criticised by some regimes, namely São Tomé and Príncipe and the former regime of Guinea-Bissau, in the latter the channel was put off air for some weeks due to its "uncontrolled" news broadcasts although currently there are no problems.
 Fórum Africa is a weekly interview program produced between the five African delegations of RTP.

 Música d'África transmitting from Mozambique is the channel's music show with African music videoclips and reports.
 Local music shows are also broadcast Massave from Mozambique and Top Crioulo from Cape Verde.
 Artes e Espéctáculos the arts show of the channel transmitting from Cape Verde and Latitudes is a cultural program issuing the African immigrant communities in Portugal.

 The channel also transmits Portuguese-language soap operas, films, series, documentaries and African entertainment shows.
 In Africa the channel is best known for the Portuguese Liga broadcasts, given the fact that in these countries most football fans are supporters of Benfica, Sporting or Porto.
 The channel also gained fame for its São Tomean (Na Roça com os Tachos, international title: The Cooking of the Enchanted Islands, 2004) and Angolan (Moamba) cuisine shows.